 A reader asked me to explain the chronology associated with the seventy-year Babylonian Exile.
-Here’s what I found during my studies for the book, Lifting the Veil on the Book of Daniel …
+Here’s what I found during my studies for the book, Daniel Unsealed …

 The Babylonian Exile, which should be more accurately called the Babylonian Judgment, was one of the most important events in Jewish history.
 The Children of Israel had been warned by God before they entered the land that their possession of the land promised to the seed of Abraham, Isaac, and Jacob would depend on their faithfulness to his commandments given through the prophet Moses in Deuteronomy, chapter 30.
 However, for more than eight-hundred years after crossing the Jordan to take possession of the land, the Israelites—especially during the period of the kingdoms of Israel and Judah—provoked God with their off-again on-again disobedience.
 Finally, in the year 586 BCE, the Babylonians under Nebuchadnezzar II came against Jerusalem, destroyed the city and the Temple of, and carried away the remaining Jewish remnant to exile in Babylon, essentially ending the possession of the land of Eretz Israel by the Jews.
 However, the exile to Babylon was not to be permanent.
 It was part of God’s promised seventy-year judgment on Israel for its disobedience, according to the words of the prophet Jeremiah who wrote: